codinux-gmbh/klf/README.md

 }
 ```

-If the logger is declared in a companion object automatically the enclosing class gets used as logger name.
+If the logger is declared in a companion object automatically the enclosing class gets used as logger name
+(like in the following example `OrderService` instead of `OrderService.Companion`).
 Except on JavaScript, there the logger name will always be `"Companion"`.

 ```kotlin